disease-maps/disease-maps.github.io/pages/projects/markopolo.md

 A [step-by-step guide](https://disease-maps.io/markopolo/overlays/) is available to show how an overlay can be created by uploading omics dataset to the map.

+### Blocks of the ExposomeMap-PM

+The map is organised into five blocks [colour-coded here](https://markopolo.elixir-luxembourg.org/minerva/index.html?id=XpoMap-V066a): receptor activation (purple), receptor-mediated uptake (blue), ion channel perturbation (red), oxidative and catalytic interactions (green) and antioxidant response (beige).
+They represent groups of the early molecular events triggered by particle deposition on epithelial and immune cells.

 ### Supporting references

 ExposomeMap-PM v1.0 was developed based on a structured review of the literature on particulate matter exposure and its molecular, cellular and systemic effects.
 The full list of references used to construct the map is available in the [reference collection](https://disease-maps.io/markopolo/references/).